Explore other majors & minors

 Galesburg, IL 61401-4999

 We study the mind, the brain, and behavior: in other words, the way humans and other animals work.
-Our students and faculty conduct research on topics (gossip and materialism, smoking addiction and sexual arousal, memory improvement and anxiety disorders) that can be both rigorously theoretical and profoundly practical.
-We offer a wide range of internships and study abroad opportunities—working with local schools, helping destitute women at a residential home in India, taking specialized classes in neuroscience at the University of Aberdeen.
+Our students and faculty conduct research on topics (gossip and materialism, smoking addiction and sexual arousal, memory improvement, and anxiety disorders) that can be both rigorously theoretical and profoundly practical.
+For students who are looking to pursue graduate studies in experimental psychology, a bachelor of science degree provides deeper engagement with Knox's science and math curriculum.
+We also offer a wide range of internships and study abroad opportunities—working with local schools, helping destitute women at a residential home in India, or taking specialized classes in neuroscience at the University of Aberdeen.

 We also run Clinical Psychology Term, one of Knox’s immersive terms.
-Our students publish articles in major journals, attend national conferences, work with on-campus research facilities for biofeedback and brain activity, and generally act like younger colleagues of our renowned faculty.
+Our students publish articles in major journals, attend national conferences, and generally act like younger colleagues of our renowned faculty.
 Our alumni work in family therapy and crisis counseling, in law and education, in human resources and marketing; our program is also a top producer of Ph.D. students in psychology.